prabago/refarch-caseinc-app/docs/icp/README.md

 This is a global parameter file.
 Set the version and name attributes, as they will be used in deployment.yaml.
 Each time you deploy a new version of your app you can just change the version number.
 The values in the chart.yaml are used in the templates.

 ### Add configMap template
-The webapp is using external configuration file: `config.json` to get parameters for external end point configuration or even internal flags.
+The webapp is using external configuration file: `config.json` to get parameters for external end point configuration or for internal flags.
 For example the Watson conversation broker end points are defined in this file.
 While using cloud foundry or pure local nodejs deployment this file is read from the filesystem by the server.js.
 But with kubernetes pods the best practice is to export this configuration into `ConfigMap`.
 To do so we need to create a new template: `templates/configmap.yaml`.
 This file uses the same structure as the `config.json` file:

 ```yaml